APLMOOC/APLMOOC/docs/course/ch5/bonus.md

 This calculation might take a couple seconds.

 To actually see our rendered image, we need to export our array as an image file.
 We will be using the very simple PPM file format, in which images are plain text files.
-The header of a PPM file consists of a format indicator “P3”, the size of the image (5 5), the maximum value for each color (255), and the colors in RGB format.
-Using the ⎕NPUT function with the append (2) argument, we write to a file called “image.ppm”.
+The header of a PPM file consists of a format indicator "P3", the size of the image (5 5), the maximum value for each color (255), and the colors in RGB format.
+Using the ⎕NPUT function with the append (2) argument, we write to a file called "image.ppm".
 We use the encode `⍕` operator to convert between numerical arrays to character arrays.

 ```apl
        'P3'⎕NPUT'image.ppm'2